AbdeslamBekraoui/PyChalenges/README.md

 ### age calculater

-calculate your age in different time units of your choice.
+Calculate your age in different time units of your choice.

+### Snake Game

+Introducing my debut in game development using Pygame the classic Snake game.
+Embark on a journey of nostalgia as you control the snake, aiming to grow.

 ## Usage